 How to do the Arnold press:

-- As your starting position, sit on the bench while holding a pair of dumbbells in each hand with palms facing your shoulders as you’ve just done a bicep curl.
+- Begin in a seated position on a bench, holding a pair of dumbbells in each hand with palms facing your shoulders, as if you've just completed a bicep curl.

-- Now, push the weight over your head till your arms straighten up.
-As you push up, rotate your arms so that your palms face you.
+- Push the weights overhead until your arms are fully extended, simultaneously rotating your arms so that your palms face you.

 12. Upright Row